-Note 6-California Institute of Regenerative Medicine Awards
+Note 6.
+California Institute of Regenerative Medicine Awards

 The Company has been awarded funding from California Institute of Regenerative Medicine ("CIRM") to develop internal programs.
-Under the terms of the funding ("CIRM Award") both CIRM and the Company will co-fund a specified program, under which funding is paid in developmental milestones determined as a part of the award.
+Under the terms of the funding both CIRM and the Company will co-fund a specified program, under which funding is paid in developmental milestones determined as a part of the award.
 The Company is obligated to share future revenue for the related program with CIRM.
 The percentage of revenue is dependent on the amount of the award received and whether revenue is from product sales or license fees.
 The maximum revenue sharing amount the Company may be required to pay to CIRM is equal to nine times the total amount awarded and paid to the Company.
 The Company has the option to decline any and all amounts awarded by CIRM.
 As an alternative to revenue sharing, the Company has the option to convert the award to a loan, which such option the Company must exercise on or before ten (10) business days after the FDA notifies the Company that it has accepted the Company's application for marketing authorization.
 In the event the Company exercises its right to convert the award to a loan, it would be obligated to repay the loan within ten (10) business days of making such election.
 Repayment amounts vary dependent on when the award is converted to a loan, ranging from 60% of the award granted to amounts received plus interest at the rate of the three-month LIBOR rate plus 10% per annum.
 Since the Company may be required to repay some or all of the amounts awarded by CIRM, the Company accounted for this award as a liability rather than revenue as the Company's current intent is to convert the award into a loan.
 Given the uncertainty in amounts due upon repayment, the Company has recorded amounts received without any discount or interest recorded, upon determination of amounts that would become due, the Company will adjust accordingly.

 In December 2017, the Company was granted an award in the amount of \$19.8 million from CIRM to support the Company's P-BCMA-101 Phase 1 clinical trial.
-The award is paid based on developmental milestones, of which \$15.7 million has been received as of December 31, 2019 with up to an aggregate of \$4.1 million in future milestone payments.
+The award is paid based on developmental milestones, of which \$19.7 million had been received as of December 31, 2020 with up to an aggregate of \$0.1 million in future milestone payments.

-In September 2018, the Company was granted an award in the amount of \$4.0 million from CIRM to support the Company's preclinical studies for P-PSMA-101 program.
-The award is paid based on developmental milestones, of which \$3.9 million has been received as of December 31, 2019 with up to an aggregate of \$0.1 million in future milestone payments.
+In September 2018, the Company was granted an award in the amount of \$4.0 million from CIRM to support the Company's preclinical studies for its P-PSMA-101 program.
+The award is paid based on developmental milestones, of which the full \$4.0 million had been received as of December 31, 2020.

-Note 7-Term Debt
+Note 7.
+Term Debt